So You’re Going to Get Your Photograph Taken… Tips for a Successful Photo Shoot

 Please let us know if there’s anywhere, in particular, you’d like to go for the photos – we have lots of ideas and can help with suggestions if you’re struggling.

-The outdoors can make a great backdrop for family poses, and most kids are happier outside than in.
-Let kids be wild in the grass, run through a field or dance in an alleyway.
-You could engage them in their favourite outdoor activities, such as playing in the park, having a tea party or doing hand-stands in the back garden.
+The outdoors can make a great backdrop, and most people are happier outside than in.
+Let your inner kids be wild in the grass, run through a field or dance in an alleyway.

-We’ll most likely take your family on a walk and stop when we see something interesting that’ll make a good background – trees, a flowery meadow, a location with a stunning vista behind it.
+We’ll most likely take you on a walk and stop when we see something interesting that’ll make a good background – trees, a flowery meadow, a location with a stunning vista behind it.
 We’ll take it from there.

 Will we need to pose?